iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

     * No

-    * Unknown - Note that this is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

 * This is a required field.